telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 **Tracked Request Timings** provides the following options:

 - **Determine Gateway**&mdash;The time (in milliseconds) required to determine the gateway.
-All values over 1000ms are unusual and suggest an issue.
+All values over 1000 milliseconds are unusual and suggest an issue.

 - **DNS Time**&mdash;The time (in milliseconds) required for a DNS lookup.
-Average DNS lookup times are between 20 and 120ms.
+Average DNS lookup times are between 20 and 120 milliseconds.

-- **TCP Connect Time**&mdash;The time (in milliseconds) required to establish a TCP/IP connection.
-A value around 21000ms suggests that the target is unreachable, and the Windows OS took 21 seconds to confirm the issue.
+- **TCP Connect Time**&mdash;The time (in milliseconds) required to set up a TCP/IP connection.
+A value around 21000 milliseconds means the target is unreachable, and the Windows OS took 21 seconds to confirm the issue.

 - **HTTPS Handshake Time**&mdash;The time (in milliseconds) required to finish an HTTPS handshake.
 While capturing HTTPS traffic, you will see what the client and the server are using to communicate with Fiddler Everywhere.
-This can be different from what they would use if the Fiddler Everywhere proxy were not in the middle.
-To see the CONNECT tunnels without the Fiddler Everywhere interference, disable the [**Capture HTTPS traffic** option]({%slug decrypt-https-traffic%}).
+This can be different from what they will use if Fiddler Everywhere is not set as intermediate proxy.
+To see the CONNECT tunnels without the Fiddler Everywhere interference, disable the **Settings > HTTPS > Capture HTTPS traffic** option.

 - **Client Connected**&mdash;The time (in milliseconds) between the current and the previous event.
 The timestamp that indicates when the event happened is available in the [**Request Details**](#request-details) widget.
 This timing appears only in the **Request Details** and **Response Details** sections.